TheScienceMuseum/heritage-connector/docs/ner_nel.rst

 EL
 ***

-The entity linker, similarity to the record linker, works in two steps.
+The entity linker, similarly to the record linker, works in two steps.
 First, a **search step** searches an entity mention in the target Elasticsearch index and retrieves a list of *link candidates*: possible records that represent the same real-world entity as the entity mention.
-Second, a **classification (or ranking) step** uses a machine learning classifier to compare the entity mention, its type and the text it was mentioned in to each link candidate, its type, and its description.
+Second, a **classification (or ranking) step** uses a machine learning classifier to predict the probability that the entity mention and each link candidate form a true link.

-1. **Get link candidates (search).** Link candidates are retrieved by searching the entity mention against the title field (and an optional alias field specified using :code:`target_alias_field`), and retrieving the top *N* results. *N* should be selected so that it's high enough that the correct link appears in the top *N* results the majority of the time, but not too high that the computation overhead of the classifier becomes large.
-A good value to start with is 10 or 15.
+1. **Get link candidates (search).** Link candidates are retrieved by searching the entity mention against the title field and an optional alias field, and retrieving the top *N* results. *N* should be selected so that it's high enough that the correct link appears in the top *N* results the majority of the time, but not too high that the computation overhead of the classifier becomes large.
+A good value to start with is 10-15.

    .. raw:: html